 Funding is available for expenses directly related to taking FE-1 entrance exams to study to become a solicitor.
 This includes overnight accommodation during the week of exams, contributions towards additional childcare costs, support with loss of income while taking exams and travel expenses to and from the exam venue.
 Access FE-1 candidates are entitled to use the Law Society of Ireland library when preparing for exams.
 Students living outside of Dublin may have books posted to them.

 Procuring a training contract

 The Law Society assists Access students with best practice tips on how to secure a traineeship.
 Law Society staff and experienced practicing lawyers work with students to provide vital information on what works best in terms of CVs, cover letters and approaches to interviews.
 Mentoring appointments are also available at all stages of the programme to help build confidence and communication skills.

-Professional Practice Course (PPC)students
+Professional Practice Course (PPC) Trainees

-Up to 98% of PPC Access students are in receipt of Higher Education Authority funding through SUSI.
+Up to 98% of PPC Access trainees are in receipt of Higher Education Authority funding through SUSI.
 However this only covers a portion of fees.
 The Access Programme usually makes up the substantial shortfall, together with modest maintenance payments during PPC I and PPC II.